Worker

 Configure additional esbuild loaders for other file extensions.
 This is useful

-when your code is importing non-JS files like .png
+when your code is importing non-JS files like .png, .css, etc.

 Default true